Last Updated on by Catherine Tobsing

-We learned this firsthand when we rescued Popcorn from some bushes not far from the Birdie Boutique.
+We learned this firsthand when we rescued Popcorn (our 1st rescue, an Albino cockatiel) from some bushes not far from the Birdie Boutique.

-We also learned cockatiel’s wings grow back very fast, about 90 days in that they can fly very fast, up to 30 mph
+We also learned cockatiel’s wings grow back very fast, about 90 days and that they can fly very fast, up to 30 mph

 She caught on quickly and became a precise flyer.
-When you have a flighted bird in your home you learn to walk backwards through the doors so you don’t crush a bird or slam a door in a bird’s beak.
+When you have a flighted bird in your home you learn to look back through the doors so you don’t crush a bird or slam a door on a bird’s beak.

 I got into the hallway and started to close the door slowly yet with only 6 inches of separation between door and jam she came perfectly perpendicular to the ground without a feather touching a piece of wood, indicating to me we needed to move through the house with more vigilance.

-It’s taking Peaches a bit longer (months) to learn landings.
+It’s taken Peaches (our Senegal at the time) a bit longer (months) to learn landings.
 Fortunately, she’s very slow and deliberate although clearly isn’t making the same snap decisions on where to land that Popcorn did.